nuvi/feature_cop/README.md

 end
 ```

 You can also pass a string identifier to FeatureCop.
 Identifiers can be anything but are typicall a user_id or a group_id.
-Identifiers are used for the whitelist, sample10, sample30, sample50, and blacklist feature types.
+Identifiers must be used for the whitelist, sample10, sample30, sample50, and blacklist feature types.

 ```ruby